ROCm/TransferBench/docs/reference/transfer-definition-syntax.rst

 .. meta::
-  :description: Reference for TransferBench transfer definition syntax, including simple and advanced modes, memory and executor letter codes, and wildcard syntax.
+  :description: Reference for TransferBench transfer definition syntax, including simple and advanced modes, memory and Executor letter codes, and wildcard syntax.
-  :keywords: TransferBench transfer definition, TransferBench syntax, TransferBench memory types, TransferBench executor types, TransferBench wildcards
+  :keywords: TransferBench transfer definition, TransferBench syntax, TransferBench memory types, TransferBench Executor types, TransferBench wildcards

 .. _transfer-definition-syntax:

 Transfer definition syntax
 ==========================

-A transfer is a single operation where an executor reads and adds values from source (SRC) memory, then writes the sum to destination (DST) memory.
+A transfer is a single operation where an Executor reads and adds values from source (SRC) memory, then writes the sum to destination (DST) memory.
 When a transfer has a single SRC and a single DST, it is a copy operation.

 TransferBench supports two modes for defining transfers: simple mode and advanced mode.

 Simple mode
 -----------

-Use simple mode when all transfers in a test share the same number of subexecutors.
+Use simple mode when all transfers in a test share the same number of SubExecutors.
 The format is:

 .. code-block:: shell